Skip to content

 The Financial Cost of Smoking

 Cigarette spending compounds in two ways.
 First, the money spent is gone — nominal lifetime spend on a pack-a-day habit runs into six figures over decades.
 Second, the same money invested would have compounded through market returns to many multiples of the nominal spend.
 Together these create an opportunity cost that dwarfs the visible cost of the habit itself.
-The calculator shows both the spend and the forgone investment value so the trade-off is quantified in a single number.
+The calculator illustrates both the spend and the forgone investment value so the trade-off is quantified in a single number.

 Realistic Cost Context